Neuroangiography and Stenting

 • Allergic reaction against contrast agent

-In the neuroangiography suite, any and all necessary instrument, equipment and other means to manage the possible risks and complications are available.
+In the neuroangiography suite, all necessary instruments, equipment, and other means to manage the possible risks and complications are available.

-Although all possible measures that modern medicine allows are taken to prevent occurrence of risks, it is no means possible to warrant that the risks will be completely eliminated.
+Although all possible measures that modern medicine allows are taken to prevent the occurrence of risks, it is by no means likely to warrant that the risks will be eliminated.

-Our specialists will employ all practices to minimize the risk of complications and our doctors will preoperatively inform you about risks listed above and all other potential complications and will address all your concerns.
+Our specialists will employ all practices to minimize the risk of complications, and our doctors will preoperatively inform you about the risks listed above and all other potential complications and will address all your concerns.

-A number of comprehensive examination is required to decide whether neuroangiography is indicated.
+Several comprehensive examinations are required to decide whether neuroangiography is indicated.

-Before the procedure is performed, your health history is reviewed and a comprehensive physical examination is done, in which all your vital signs (pulse, heart rate, breath rate, core temperature, etc.) are evaluated.
+Before the procedure, your health history is reviewed, and a comprehensive physical examination is done to evaluate all your vital signs (pulse, heart rate, breath rate, core temperature, etc.).

 The time you will stop eating and drinking will be instructed.
-Medications you take for diabetes, hypertension and other disorders are reviewed.
-You are informed about medications that you should take in the day of the procedure.
-Besides, you should also inform your doctor about all over-the-counter medications, herbal products and vitamin and mineral supplements.
+Medications you take for diabetes, hypertension, and other disorders are reviewed.
+You are informed about medications you should take on the day of the procedure.
+Besides, it would help to tell your doctor about all over-the-counter medications, herbal products, and vitamin and mineral supplements.

-Since contrast agent is used for the imaging phase of the procedure, your past history is reviewed regarding allergic reactions against the contrast agent.
+Since the contrast agent is used for the imaging phase of the procedure, your history is reviewed regarding allergic reactions against the contrast agent.

-Moreover, it is reasonable to plan discharge, post-discharge accommodation and travel at this phase in order to manage postoperative period better.
+Moreover, it is reasonable to plan discharge, post-discharge accommodation, and travel at this phase to manage the postoperative period better.

 Surgery and early postoperative period

 After you have been taken to the suite for the procedure, you will be positioned on the procedure table.
-There are mobile imaging devices that can move around the table to capture images.
+Mobile imaging devices can move around the table to capture images.
 One or even two (if intervention is planned) IV lines are inserted to allow intravenous treatments and administer medications, if necessary.
 At this stage, a sedative agent is administered to make you fall into a nap.

-All your vital signs will be closely monitored using ECG, pulse oxymeter and anesthesia monitor.
+All your vital signs will be closely monitored using an ECG, pulse oximeter, and anesthesia monitor.

-Once images are captured on necessary projections, various diseases of blood vessels, such as aneurysm, malformation, stenosis, fistula and atherosclerosis, are treated.
+Once images are captured on necessary projections, various diseases of blood vessels, such as aneurysms, malformation, stenosis, fistula, and atherosclerosis, are treated.
 A stent is inserted, if necessary, to maintain blood flow in the artery.
 If deemed appropriate, the diseased vessel is occluded by placing a clip.

-After imaging and treatment phases are completed, the catheter and the guide wire are removed.
-The sheath, if any, is removed and the small incision is stitched that is made to insert the catheter.
+After the imaging and treatment phases are completed, the catheter and the guide wire are removed.
+The sheath, if any, is removed, and the small incision to insert the catheter is stitched.

 After the neurangiography, you will be transferred to the observation room.
-Before you are transferred to the patient room, you should be observed here for a while and it should be verified that all your vital signs are stable or within acceptable limits.
-You may also be transferred to the intensive care unit, if your health requires so, for close monitoring.
+Before moving to the patient room, you should be observed here for a while, and all your vital signs should be verified as stable or within acceptable limits.
+You may also be transferred to the intensive care unit if your health requires so for close monitoring.

-Discharge after a neuroangigraphy is entirely related to your general health.
-If there is no any abnormality, you will usually be discharged in the same day or the next day.
+Discharge after a neuro angiography is entirely related to your general health.
+If there is no abnormality, you will usually be discharged on the same day or the next day.
 But, if an abnormality has been identified and intervened, your doctor will want you to stay at the hospital for one night or longer, if necessary.